 Besides the Inca, there were many other Native American tribes in South America.
 Many were centered in the Andes or along the narrow coastal plain to the west of the Andes. he Inca highly civilized.
 The Inca conquered many of the tribes in or along the Andes from Colombia south to Chile.
 There were also tribes to the east of the Andes.
 The primitive tribes in the Amazon still exist, although there numbers are now very small.
 One such group is the Enawene-Nawe.
 One ongoing mystery is that Spanish sources report a very substantial population in the Amazon basin during the 16th century.
 Francisco de Orellana set out on a quest for gold and soon found himself just trying to survive.
 He was the first European to travel the entire length of the Amazon and he reported a huge population of very productive farmers.
 Historians at first dismissed the Spanish account as fanciful.
 Modern anthropologists have begun to reassess this judgment.
 Some believe there indeed once was a very large population in the Amazon basin practicing sophisticated agriculture.

 Central America in geographic terms is part of North America.
-Etnographic studies of North America commonly focus primarily on American and Canadian tribes and those of northern Mexico.
+Ethnographic studies of North America commonly focus primarily on American and Canadian tribes and those of northern Mexico.
 Central America is often not considered.
-This is in part because American anthropolgists have focused primarily on those tribes found within the United Satates.
+This is in part because American anthropologists have focused primarily on those tribes found within the United States.
 Also the Maya dominated much of northern Central America.
 The Central American tribes south of the Mayan areas in the north were relatively small and primitive.
 Most disappeared as a result of Spanish slave raiding and exposure to European diseases.
 This was the same fate as the Arawaks and Caribs in the Caribbean.
 One of the few tribes to survive are the Cuna.
-Unlike Centrl America, the Maya never settled the Caribbean, although they are known to have traded with the people of western Cuba.
+Unlike Central America, the Maya never settled the Caribbean, although they are known to have traded with the people of western Cuba.
 The Caribbean were heavily settled by the Arawaks, Caribs, and to a lesser extent the Chiboneys.
 Historians debate the relationship between the Arawaks and Caribs.
 Some theorize that the differences between the two people were a Spanish colonial convention rather than real differences.
-These people were descimated by the Spanish early in the colonial era through both ill-treatement and disease.
+These people were decimated by the Spanish early in the colonial era through both ill-treatment and disease.

 The Spanish encountered the great Native American civilizations in Meso-America and the Andes.
 There were many other Native American cultures in North America.
 These tribes were mostly nomadic hunter gatherers, but some practiced agriculture to varying degrees.
 Native Americans, in part because of the horrendous treatment by white Americans as well as the exposure to European diseases, now comprise only a small part of the American mosaic.
 It is a rich, colorful tradition, no matter how small.
 Native American dress is showcased at powwows and other gatherings held annually throughout America.

-The term holocaust is today most commonly used to describe the NAZI genocide of European Jews and others.
-There have been other terrible holocausts in history and not all of them man made.
-There have been terrible epidemics, the most familiar to Western historians is the bubonic flu epidemics which ravaged medieval Europe.
-Perhaps the most deadly disease epidemics in history occurred in the Americas in the wake of the European conquests.
+The term holocaust is today most commonly used to describe the NAZI genocide of European Jews and plans to murder much larger bnumbers of other targetted peoples.
+There have been other terrible holocausts in history and not all of them manmade.
+There have been terrible epidemics, the most familiar to Western historians is the bubonic flu epidemics (Black Death) which ravaged medieval Europe.
+Perhaps the most deadly disease epidemics in history occurred in the Americas in the which began with the European conquests.
 By a quirk of evolutionary history, Native Americans had no resistance to many of the most deadly human diseases.
-This was because of the Great Extinction of the Pleistocene Era, the America were left without large mammals which could be domesticated.
-In Europe and Asia, the advent of civilization brought domestication of many large mammals (cats, dogs, cows, horses, oxen, pigs, sheep, etc).
+This was because of the Great Extinction of the Pleistocene Era, the America were left without large mammals which could be domesticated even though some like horses had originated in the Americas.
+In Europe and Asia, the advent of civilization brought domestication of many mammals (cats, dogs, cows, goats, horses, oxen, pigs, sheep, etc).
 People thus lived in close proximity to these mammals.
-Peasant family commonly lived with livestock.
-Most of the most deadly are diseases which have mutated from animal diseases to human diseases (influenza, measles, small pox, and others).
-Over time Asians and Europeans developed an immunity to these diseases, but Native Americans without these large domesticated mammals did not.
+Peasant family might actually live with livestock.
+Most of the most deadly diseases are caused by organisms which have mutated from animal diseases to human diseases (influenza, measles, smallpox, and others).
+Over time Asians and Europeans developed a partial immunity to these diseases, but Native Americans without these large domesticated mammals did not.
 Thus when the diseases were introduced by the Europeans, Native American populations were ravaged.
 Such diseases were, for example, a principal reason in the Cortez's defeat of the Aztecs.
-Historians believe that as much as 90 percent of the Native American population perished.
+Historians believe that as much as 90-95 percent of the Native American population perished.
+Anthropologists vary greatly on what the indigenous population was before Columbus.
+There are estimates as low as 10 milliion people.
+Low estimates were in nfact because Native American populatiins were so low when many nauthors addressed the topic.
+Modern estimates are much higher.
+We have seen estimates as high as 150 million.
+There is a great deal of historical evidene of disasterous epidemnics.
+One of great mysteries of American history is where are all victims.
+Archeologiusts have not found mass graves.
+[Brown]

 Clothing varied dramatically among the different Native American peoples.
 The variations are such that it is difficult to describe any garments that were shared among Native Americans.
 There were garments that were widely worn regionally such as moccasins in North America and ponchos in the Andes.
 Thus we have attempted to address clothing either regionally or on the individual tribal pages.
 Perhaps the most common element was animal products for decoration such as teeth and feathers.
 But this was not distinctive to Native Americans, these items were also used by stone age people on other continents.
 There were no garments common among all Native American peoples.
 The reason for that is that Native Americans were tremendously diverse culturally.
 Some Native Americans did not wear clothes such as the Tainos that Columbus first encountered in the Bahamas (Lucayas).
 The Taino on Hispaniola were somewhat more advanced, but clothing was still very basic if worn at all.
 In contrast the Inca produced some of the finest woven textiles imaginable.
 The Spanish were shocked by the lack of clothing among the Taino.
 And along with Christianizing them attempted to get them to wear clothing.
 Missionaries on Hawaii and elsewhere in Polynesia attempted to do the same.
 Christian missions played an important role for the spreading of European clothing and sense of modesty.
 In spite of his effort, clothing was seen as something unconnected with the local culture.
 Their success in large measure reflected the degree of control.
 Thus the Spanish with the Native Americans organized into ecomiendas could require Native Americans to adopt Western clothing.
 The Native Americans isolated in remote areas of the Amazon were able to maintain their cultural patterns.